Field Theory Equivalences as Spans of $L_\infty$-algebras

-We assume that all fields are bounded at infinity, and we expand them in terms of plane waves $x\mapsto\rme^{\rmi p\cdot x}$ with momentum $p$.
+We assume that all fields are bounded at infinity, so that we can expand them in terms of plane waves $x\mapsto\rme^{\rmi p\cdot x}$ with momentum $p$.
 Because the differential $\mu_1$ in the complex~\eqref{eq:MotherDifferentialComplex} preserves momenta, we can decompose $\Omega^1(\IM^2)$ as

 where we have introduced the subspaces

 where $\eps_{\mu\nu}$ is the Levi-Civita symbol and $\delta_{\mu\nu}$ the Kronecker symbol, respectively.
 Elements of $\Omega^1_\text{e}(\IM^2)$ are exact and elements of $\Omega^1_\text{c}(\IM^2)$ are coexact.
 Furthermore, while elements of $\Omega^1_\text{ec}(\IM^2)$ are both closed and coclosed since $\rmd x^\mu p_\mu=\pm\rmd x^\mu\eps_{\mu\nu}p^\nu$ for $p_0=\pm p_1$, elements of $\Omega^1_\text{r}(\IM^2)$ are neither closed nor coclosed.
 We also have